IBM-Cloud/terraform-provider-ibm/website/docs/r/toolchain_tool_jenkins.html.markdown

 <toolchain_id>/<integration_id>
 ```
 * `toolchain_id`: A string.
 ID of the toolchain to bind integration to.
 * `integration_id`: A string.
-ID of the tool integration to be deleted.
+ID of the tool integration bound to the toolchain.

 # Syntax
 ```